Learning by Passing Tests, with Application to Neural Architecture Search: Related Works

-Our formulation involves a min-max optimization problem, which is analogous to that in adversarial learning.
-Adversarial learning~\citep{goodfellow2014generative} has been widely applied to 1) data generation~\citep{goodfellow2014generative,yu2017seqgan} where a discriminator tries to distinguish between generated images and real images and a generator is trained to generate realistic data by making such a discrimination difficult to achieve; 2) domain adaptation~\citep{ganin2015unsupervised} where a discriminator tries to differentiate between source images and target images while the feature learner learns representations which make such a discrimination unachievable; 3) adversarial attack and defence~\citep{goodfellow2014explaining} where an attacker adds small perturbations to the input data to alter the prediction outcome and the defender trains the model in a way that the prediction outcome remains the same given perturbed inputs.
+\paragraph{Adversarial Learning.} Our formulation involves a min-max optimization problem, which is analogous to that in adversarial learning~\citep{goodfellow2014generative} for data generation~\citep{goodfellow2014generative,yu2017seqgan}, domain adaptation~\citep{ganin2015unsupervised}, adversarial attack and defence~\citep{goodfellow2014explaining}, etc. Adversarial learning~\citep{goodfellow2014generative} has been widely applied to 1) data generation~\citep{goodfellow2014generative,yu2017seqgan} where a discriminator tries to distinguish between generated images and real images and a generator is trained to generate realistic data by making such a discrimination difficult to achieve; 2) domain adaptation~\citep{ganin2015unsupervised} where a discriminator tries to differentiate between source images and target images while the feature learner learns representations which make such a discrimination unachievable; 3) adversarial attack and defence~\citep{goodfellow2014explaining} where an attacker adds small perturbations to the input data to alter the prediction outcome and the defender trains the model in a way that the prediction outcome remains the same given perturbed inputs.
 Different from these existing works, in our work, a tester aims to create harder tests to ``fail" the learner while the learner learns to ``pass" however hard tests created by the tester. \citet{shu2020identifying} proposed to use an adversarial examiner to identify the weakness of a trained model.
-Our work differs from this one in that we progressively re-train a learner model based on how it performs on the tests dynamically created by a tester model while the learner model in \citep{shu2020identifying} is fixed and not affected by the examination results.
+Our work differs from this work in that we progressively re-train a learner model based on how it performs on the tests that are created dynamically by a tester model while the learner model in \citep{shu2020identifying} is fixed and not affected by the examination results. \citet{abs-1912-07768} proposed to learn a generative adversarial network~\citep{goodfellow2014generative} to create synthetic examples which are used to train an NAS model.
+Our work differs from this work in that we use selected validation examples to validate the model while \citet{abs-1912-07768} use synthesized example to train the model. \paragraph{Curriculum Learning.} Our work is also related to curriculum learning (CL)~\citep{bengio2009curriculum,kumar2010self,jiang2014self,matiisen2019teacher}.
+In CL, a sequence of training datasets with increasing levels of difficulty is used for model training, from easy to difficult.
+Our work differs from these previous works in that: our work dynamically selects more-difficult data examples for model evaluation while previous works select data examples for model training.